 The FBI Honors Internship Program is one of the most prestigious and competitive internships in the country.
 This 10-week paid summer experience immerses graduate students pursuing JDs, MBAs, MDs, and PhDs in unique experiences that combine law enforcement with national security and intelligence.
 Open to all academic backgrounds, the FBI places students in a wide range of fields that match their background and studies; we’re specifically looking for candidates in the accounting, cyber, law and STEM fields.
 Working with Special Agents and other professionals in our Washington, D.C.
 Headquarters or in our Field Offices nationwide, students will be able to try out an FBI career and actively contribute to the protection of the United States.

 Collegiate Hiring Initiative

 From supporting squads and operations to analyzing business processes and ensuring security, recent graduates help support a huge part of the FBI’s mission.
 The Collegiate Hiring Initiative also gives recent graduates the chance to explore and transition into the many exceptional career paths the FBI has to offer, as well as into other opportunities within the federal government or the private sector.

 To apply for the Collegiate Hiring Initiative, applicants must:

 Attend/have attended a college or university full time as an undergraduate, graduate, or post-doctorate student.

 - Recent graduates must have graduated within 24 months of the program date or within 72 months for veterans.

 - Upcoming graduates must graduate by June of the program start year (for example, for the 2022 Collegiate Hiring Initiative, students must graduate by June 2022).

-The application period for the 2019 Collegiate Hiring Initiative is now open!
+The application period for the 2019 Collegiate Hiring Initiative is now closed.
 The full-time, entry-level hiring program supports a huge part of the FBI’s mission and offers participants a chance to explore and transition into many exceptional FBI career paths.
-Applications are open through October 14, so apply today!
+The application for the 2020 program will open in August 2019!

 Collegiate Hiring Initiative Career Paths